brine-egg/dotfiles/README.md

 [Miniplug](https://git.sr.ht/~yerinalexey/miniplug) is used for ZSH plugin management.
 The script should be placed inside $HOME/.miniplug

 This repo can be cloned into a separate folder and have symlinks created using [Stow](https://www.gnu.org/software/stow/) or simply clone the repo directly into your $HOME (*not recommended*).

+These configurations use [Catppucin](https://github.com/catppuccin/catppuccin] as the main colour scheme.